-To ensure the rising trend of loan disbursement of MFIs, enhancing technical assistance for income generating activities of the members, taking initiatives for implementing different tasks by grading the branches of the MFIs, continuation of refinancing schemes for the affected borrowers, strengthening the loan disbursement activities, maintaining health directives and social distancing and for the betterment of the microfinance sector, the following plans have been undertaken:
+To ensure the rising trend of loan disbursement of MFIs, enhancing technical assistance for income generating activities of the members, taking initiatives for implementing different tasks by grading the branches of the MFIs, continuation of refinance schemes for the affected borrowers, strengthening the loan disbursement activities, maintaining health directives and social distancing and for the betterment of the microfinance sector, the following plans have been undertaken:

 - Bangladesh Bank has formed a refinance scheme of BDT 30.00 billion to provide loans at 9 percent interest rate for the affected borrower of the MFIs. - 68 percent of the total loans disbursed by the MFIs goes to agricultural sector.
 MFIs are disbursing 20 percent or BDT 220.00 billion to the farmers and poor borrowers through Bank-MFI linkages as per Agricultural and Rural Credit Policy and Program of Bangladesh Bank and other programs.
-In these circumstances, to achieve self-sufficiency in food production along with transforming agriculture into an export earning sector and to supply the marginal entrepreneurs with adequate funds, proper steps will be taken to double the funds from banks to MFIs i.e., to raise the funds to BDT 420.00 billion along with incorporating the MFIs into the government-declared stimulus package for the agricultural sector by the Bangladesh Bank. - 40-45 percent of the total loans disbursed through the MFIs are going to the small entrepreneurs and this rate is going higher day by day.
-Nowadays, MFIs are providing cluster financing under value chains, which ensures sustainable development of the country along with creating employment and graduates the ME borrowers to create ideal SME customers for the banks and NBFIs.
-In this regard, MRA would take initiative so that Bangladesh Bank would include the MFIs like the banks and NBFIs in the government declared stimulus package for the SME Sector. - Taking initiatives so that MFIs can borrow from foreign sources to lend to micro and small entrepreneurs through easing of existing rules of Bangladesh Bank. - Allowing the MFIs to collect more fund from own sources through amendment of the existing rules and regulations and take necessary steps for ensuring salaries for employees of the MFIs suffering from cash problems. - Disbursing fresh loans to farmers for continuous production of crops and other products and providing working capital to small entrepreneurs along with providing refinance and allowing additional time for repayment of existing loans. - Taking necessary initiatives for repayment of principal by MFIs against loans taken from banks and NBFIs between 01 March'20 to 30 June'20 through providing additional time and interest rebate applicable from 01 March to 30 June'20. - New product design and necessary policy adoption through time bound research activity and market survey. - Encouraging the microcredit customers by providing subjective training and adopting various motivational steps in order to overcome the ongoing crisis and to involve them afresh in economic activities. - Monitoring the overall situation through continuation of activities of the Special Monitoring Cell for the required time period.
+In these circumstances, to achieve self-sufficiency in food production along with transforming agriculture into an export earning sector and to supply the marginal entrepreneurs with adequate funds, proper steps will be taken to double the funds from banks to MFIs i.e., to raise the funds to BDT 420.00 billion along with incorporating the MFIs into the government declared stimulus package for the agricultural sector by the Bangladesh Bank. - 40-45 percent of the total loans disbursed through the MFIs are going to the small entrepreneurs and this rate is going higher day by day.
+Now-a-days MFIs are providing cluster financing under value chains, which ensures sustainable development of the country along with creating employment and graduates the ME borrowers to create ideal SME customers for the Banks and NBFIs.
+In this regard, MRA would take initiative so that Bangladesh Bank would include the MFIs like the Banks and NBFIs in the government declared stimulus package for the SME Sector. - Taking initiatives so that MFIs can borrow from foreign sources to lend to micro and small entrepreneurs through easing of existing rules of Bangladesh Bank. - Allowing the MFIs to collect more fund from own sources through amendment of the existing rules and regulations and take necessary steps for ensuring salaries for employees of the MFIs suffering from cash problems.